pulp/pulp/docs/sphinx/dev-guide/rest-api/consumer/bind.rst

 Unbinding the consumer is performed in the following steps:

- 1. Unbind the consumer on the server.
+ 1. Mark the :term:`binding` as deleted on the server.
- 2. Perform the unbind on the consumer.
+ 2. Send a request to the consumer to remove the binding.
- 3. Delete the binding.
+ 3. Once the consumer has confirmed that the binding has been removed, it is permanently deleted on the server.

 Each step is represented by a :ref:`call_report` in the returned :ref:`call_report_list`.